Keypoint-GraspNet: Keypoint-based 6-DoF Grasp Generation from the Monocular RGB-D input: Keypoints-Based 6-DoF Grasp Generation

 Detecting one grasp per center will omit grasps when multiple occupy the same.
 To address this problem, we detect $\oriNum$ sets of outputs distinguished by the orientation direction of the gripper \textit{z} axis in the image space.
-Due to the symmetry of the grasp pose, the range of the orientation is assumed to be $[-\pi/2, \pi/2]$.
-We discretize the range into $\oriNum$ intervals.
+Due to the symmetry of the grasp pose, the range of the orientation is assumed to be $[-\pi/2, \pi/2]$ discretized into $\oriNum$ intervals.
 At the training phase, the ground truth outputs are labeled at the corresponding channel index.
-The network is trained to produce a set of outputs for each orientation bucket, allowing up to $\oriNum$ grasp predictions per center pixel.
+The network is trained to produce a set of outputs for each orientation bin, for up to $\oriNum$ grasp predictions per center pixel.
 During inference, candidates with inconsistent orientation angle and class are discarded.
-Though the orientation is quantized, the keypoint coordinates are continuous in the $\Real^2$ space, which eliminates quantization error.
+Though orientation is quantized, keypoint coordinates are continuous in $\Real^2$, which avoids quantization error.